varigence/docs/varigence/docs/bimlflex/reference-documentation/reference-documentation-extensionpoints-index.md

 ---
-title: BimlFlex App Reference Documentation
+sidebar_position: 4
+title: Extension Points
 description: Documentation of components and properties for all Extension Points within BimlFlex
 tags: [BimlFlex, Reference]
 ---